FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 The main purpose of this recipe is:

-> to describe what `search engine optimisation` is and show how to implement markup with `schema.org` vocabulary to improve page discovery and visibility by web page indexers.
+> to describe what `search engine optimisation` is and show how to implement markup with the `Schema.org` vocabulary, and Bioschemas extension, to improve page discovery and visibility by web page indexers.

 There are sub-recipes for embedding search engine optimisation into specific web pages about a specific type or resource:
 - [Data catalog](bioschemas-datacatalog)